libraryofcelsus/Aetherius_AI_Assistant/readme.md

 -Autonomous Tasklist Generation and Completion

--Basic Tasklist Tools
+-Websearch with Bing API: https://www.microsoft.com/en-us/bing/apis/bing-web-search-api

--(Needs Updating) Websearch with Bing API: https://www.microsoft.com/en-us/bing/apis/bing-web-search-api
+-Aetherius now decides for itself whether or not each task in its generated tasklist requires a websearch, memory search, or both.

 ------